MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/gather-information-using-tssv2-user-experience.md

 ---
-title: Gather information by using TSSv2 for Windows troubleshooting
+title: Gather information by using TSSv2 for user experience-related issues
-description: Introduces how to gather information by using the TroubleShootingScript Version 2 (TSSv2) toolset for Windows troubleshooting. ms.date: 05/11/2023
+description: Introduces how to gather information by using the TroubleShootingScript Version 2 (TSSv2) toolset for user experience-related issues. ms.date: 05/11/2023
 author: v-lianna
 ms.author: v-lianna